junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Glancing at the bloody sigil with Cas's fingerprint that is visibly gradually drying out, it can be a big mistake.
 Bobby downs a glass of whiskey before doing that.

-"Well, call me stupid but none of you here stopping me, so here goes nothing."
+"Well, call me stupid but none of you are here stopping me, so here goes nothing."
 Bobby looks up at the ceiling.

 "Whatever angel out there," he says, grumpily, can't decide whether to keep the eyes open or shut, settled with squinting, "uh, hope you're on our side.
 Could use a little help here."